 Yes or No?
 Details

-History of
+History of substance misuse

-substance

-misuse

-Mental health
+Mental health issues

-issues

-History of

-violence or
+History of violence or abuse

-abuse

-Financial

-problems
+Financial problems

 Other

-SECTION 3 Making Safeguarding Personal

-What are the wishes and views of the adult who is experiencing or at risk of abuse or neglect?
+afeguarding Personal f the adult who is experiencing or at risk of abuse or neglect?

 Views

 Wishes

 Consent?

-Have you provided information about what will happen next?
+Have you provided in formation a bout what will happen next?

+, ,

-What needs to happen to improve safety?
+What needs to happe n to improv ve safety?

-If you have time to complete this with the person at risk it would be beneficial for thinking about how to minimise future risk.
+If you have time to co how to minimise futu with the person at risk it would be beneficial for thinking about

 It may be that the notes for these already exist on Lamplight and so do not need to be repeated here.
-If there is a clear need for a referral or signposting, e.g. for a

-DV organisation then DSL to add this on to the Lamplight profile to be completed at earliest possible opportunity.
+If there is a clear need for a referral or signposting, e.g. for a DV organisation then DSL to add this on to the Lamplight profile to be completed at earliest possible opportunity.